-- By the person who is doing the introducing.
-He introduces each of two people separately.
+- By the person who is doing the introducing: He introduces each of two people separately.
 He first presents the younger person to the older or the one of less rank to the one of superior rank.
 He may say, "So-and-so, I would like to have you meet ."
 Then he will turn to the other and address him: ", this is ."
-For example, Brother, Doctor, Pastor, our president, the secretary of our group, and our teacher are titles which may be used.
-He will always use Mr., Mrs., or Miss for adults when introducing children to them.
+He will use any titles by which the people are known.
+For example, Brother, Doctor, Pastor, our president, the secretary of our group, our teacher, etc. are titles which may be used.
+He will always use Mr. and Mrs. or Miss for adults when introducing children to them.
 If an adult is introducing non-titled adults to each other, he will give their full names: "Bill, this is Peter Peterson.
 Pete, this is Bill Jones."
-In one or two statements he will then tell each something about the other in order to make the introduction complete. - 2) By the person who is being introduced: He will "speak up" in a friendly manner, Proverbs 25:11.
-He will not push himself upon superiors, however, Proverbs 25:6, 7.
-His answer should be audibly spoken: "How do you do, (repeating the person's name)."
+In one or two statements he will then tell each something about the other in order to make the introduction complete. - By the person who is being introduced: He will "speak up" in a friendly manner.
+See Proverbs 2) 11:11.
+He will not push himself upon superiors, however.
+(Proverbs 25:6, 7) His answer should be audibly spoken: "How do you do, (repeating the person's name)."
 "I'm happy to meet you" or "I've been wanting to meet you" can also be used with the person's name.
-The reply should be pleasantly stated.
+The reply should be according to the sincere feelings of the persons being introduced, but always pleasantly stated.
 The persons being introduced may spend some time together after their introductions.
-The Christian should not talk too much at the first meeting of someone, Proverbs 17:27, 28; 29:11.
-His conversation should be appropriate, Proverbs 10:32; 15:23.
-The good Christian will remember that certain kinds of conversation are not acceptable, such as gossiping, using the Lord's name lightly, repeating "shady" or dirty jokes, and telling half-truths or lies.
+The Christian should not talk too much at the first meeting of someone.
+(Proverbs 17:27, 28; 29:11) His conversation should be appropriate.
+10:32; 15:23) The good Christian will remember that certain kinds of conversation are not at all acceptable, such as gossiping, using the Lord's name lightly, repeating "shady" or dirty jokes, and telling half-truths or lies.
 The Christian should be interested in the conversation of the other person.
 If the Christian feels it necessary to make any remarks, these should be on the subject of the discussion.
-Remembering that he can learn from others, he will be a good listener to facts, Proverbs 16:24.
-He should think before he talks, Proverbs 16:23.
-If he wants to pay any compliments, he should be sincere and honest, Proverbs 20:19. - 3) Christian girls and ladies should let the boys and men lead in conversation-that is, girls to boys and ladies to men.
+Remembering that he can learn from others, he will be a good listener to facts.
+If he wants to pay any compliments, he should be sincere and honest.
+(Proverbs 20:19) - 4) Christian girls and ladies should let the boys and men lead in conversation-that is, girls to boys and ladies to men.
 Young boys should not be bold to ladies; of course, girls will not be bold to men. - 4.
 By the Christian who is introducing himself to a new person.
-In travel, in church, at school, or on the job, a new person might be sitting or working near the Christian.
+In travel or in church or at school or on the job, a new person might be sitting or working near the Christian.
 The Christian can never be wrong in being friendly and kind.
-He could start out by giving his own name or he could start the conversation by discussing a common problem or incident that is taking place at the moment.
+He could start out by giving his own name, or, he could start the conversation by discussing a common problem or incident that is taking place at the moment.